brainstormforce/wp-spectra/readme.txt

 * Fix: Modal - Background not applying properly when custom width is set.
 * Fix: Resolve an issue of PHP error appear for block-based widget editor.
 * Fix: Table Of Contents - Removed the console warning that was thrown for an empty collapsible Table Of Contents block.
-* Fix: Forms - Form submit failure when we use forms as reusable block.

 = 2.5.0 - TUESDAY, 25th APRIL 2023 =
 * New: Spectra now has support for the all-new Spectra Pro!